FloorLoozen/AFS_acquisition/README.md

 ## Overview

 Real-time control of cameras, positioning stages, function generators, and oscilloscopes with scientific data recording in HDF5 format.
-Features comprehensive experimental metadata, automated measurement sequences, and resonance analysis.

 **Key Features:**
 - 🎥 High-performance video recording with metadata